theCreativeSav/theCreativeSav/README.md

 - 👋 Hi, I’m @theCreativeSav
-- 👀 I’m interested in the Extended Reality space as a whole but specicifcally docused on Virtual Reality
+- 👀 I’m interested in the Extended Reality space as a whole but specicifcally focused on Virtual Reality.
-- 🌱 I’m currently learning how to use Unity 3D to build VR projects
+- 🌱 I’m currently building a VR project I'm excited about using Unity.
-- 💞️ I’m looking to collaborate on Virtual Reality projects for the education and gaming industries.
+- 💞️ I’m looking to collaborate on VR projects for the education and gaming industries.
 - 📫 How to reach me ...
 Instagram and Twitter @theCreativeSav

 <!---